Middlebury College Funding:

 Conservation is an interdisciplinary endeavor.
 We welcome the perspectives and expertise from the social sciences and humanities, particularly in bridging the research-application gap.
 We are also always interested in improving our outreach and communication approaches, particularly in bringing the arts into endeavors such as museum exhibits and children’s books.

 While Middlebury does not have a graduate program, postdoctoral scholars interested in pursuing careers at liberal arts colleges, gaining teaching experience, and mentoring rigorous undergraduate research are welcome.
 Postdocs could be co-advised with colleagues at research-intensive universities to facilitate training opportunities outside of the HEDGE lab.

-There are currently no funded opportunities.
+Opportunities will be posted here soon!
 However, we are happy to work with prospective postdocs in developing applications for the following opportunities as they relate to our lab interests, with an emphasis on teaching and mentorship of undergraduates.
 We are also happy to consider other opportunities not listed here.